Left-Right Symmetry Breaking in CLIP-style Vision-Language Models Trained on Synthetic Spatial-Relation Data: Experimental setup

 \subsection{Model and training}

 \textbf{Model} Both the vision and text encoders are Transformer-based~\cite{vaswaniAttentionAllYou2017}.
 The vision encoder uses bidirectional self-attention (no causal mask), while the text encoder uses a causal mask.
 They consists of $M_{\rm rep}$ repetitions of $M_B$ Transformer blocks, each comprising multi-head self-attention with $M_h$ heads, residual connections, multi-layer perceptron (MLP) with GeLU activation function.
 For multi-head attention, the dimension of embeddings is $d_{\rm head}$ for each head.
 The hidden dimension of MLP is $d_{\rm MLP}$.
 The dimensions of the token embeddings, positional embeddings and embeddings of attention layers are $d_{\rm model}$.
 The token and positional embeddings are learnable both for vision and text encoders.
 LayerNorm and dropout with rate $p$ are also applied.
 The image representation is taken from the output at the class token [CLS], while the text representation is taken from the [EOT] token.
 When the vision and text encoders use different hyperparameters, we annotate them with subscripts “vis” and “txt”; otherwise, a single shared setting applies.

-For mechanistic analyses (Sections after Sec.~\ref{sec_attention_pattern}), we adopt a simplified model without LayerNorm and MLP layers to reduce nonlinearity and isolate attention dynamics.
+For mechanistic analyses (Sections after Sec.~\ref{sec_attention_pattern}), we adopt a simplified model without LayerNorm and MLP layers to reduce nonlinearity and isolate attention dynamics~\cite{elhage2021mathematical}.

 \textbf{Training} We apply a linear projection to the text representation and compute the cosine similarity with the image representation.
 The model is trained with the standard CLIP contrastive loss over batchwise image–text similarities.
 The loss function is the average of the cross-entropy losses computed over image-to-text and text-to-image logits.